chrehall68/sjsu-robotics-f23-intelsys/README.md

 - `grid.py` provides an easy-to-use grid for export
 - `a_star.py` provides the pathfinding algorithm.
 Since the goal is to move to the destination while avoiding the obstacles on the grid, we use [A* shortest path algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) and set the cost of all obstacles to an infinite amount.
+The choice of A* as the algorithm (as opposed to BFS or dijkstra) was due to the fact that A* prioritizes elements based on a heuristic of how many steps it took and how far it still has to go, thereby only exploring "towards" the goal.
+In contast, BFS explores all edges and dijkstra would effectively do the same since there all edges have the same weight.
 ### `gui`
 Inside `gui`, there are three files:
 - `constants.py` contains color constants
 - `gridDisplay.py` contains the `GridDisplay` class for easy displaying of a `Grid` object
 - `gui.py` contains the `Scene` and `GUI` classes.
 The `GUI` class takes in user input, while the Scene class takes care of updating the internal `Grid`, robot position, and end goal.